IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_custom_resolver.html.markdown

 # ibm_dns_custom_resolver

 Provides a private DNS Custom Resolver resource.
 This allows DNS Custom Resolver to  create, update, and delete.
+For more information, about Customer Resolver, see [reate-custom-resolver](https://cloud.ibm.com/apidocs/dns-svcs#create-custom-resolver).

 ## Example usage